Data Science Courses

 - Evaluate summary statistics and data visualization to understand scientific questions.

-- Describe how the Python programming environment interpret complex expressions made out of functions, operations, and data structures, in a step-by-step way.
+- Describe how the Python programming environment interprets complex expressions made out of functions, operations, and data structures, in a step-by-step way.

 - Apply problem solving strategies to debug broken code.